 Some footwear, such as work boots, take time to break in before they become fit for wearing all day.
 With tactical boots, however, you want to look for immediate comfort and support.
 The situations you find yourself in can be more fast-paced and intensive, and you need to be able to rely on your boots at any given moment.

 The midsole portion is the place to look for this aspect, as it is where the cushioning and insole of the boot are located.
 Determine how much give and bounce you want or need and make sure that the boot’s design supports the shape of your arches well.
+Otherwise, you could encounter issues like plantar fasciitis that you could otherwise avoid with the proper arch support.
 Buying separate insoles can help you to further customize the fit, if needed.

-ALTAI™ is proud to support law enforcement officers and first responders with our products.
+ALTAI™ is proud to support law enforcement officers and first responders with tactical boots that provide both comfort and support.
 We offer reliable lightweight tactical boots that will see you through whatever conditions you may find yourself working in.
 Visit our website to see our selection today.